cybersmithio/tenablecli/README.md

 This is currently only available for SecurityCenter, as Tenable.io does not use scan zones.
 Overlapping scan zones do not necssarily mean there is a problem with the configuration.
 Some organizations having overlapping network ranges for various reasons.

 To launch: ./tenablecli.py scanzone overlaps

+# Launch a quick scan
+This is currently only available for SecurityCenter (just because).
+This launches a scan with just one plugin enabled (and possibly some dependencies), and scans just one target.

+To launch: ./tenablecli.py scan quick pluginID repositoryID target targetPort